magento/merchdocs/src/cms/page-builder-workspace.md

 ## Viewports

 A _viewport_ is the visible area of a web page that a user sees.
-When it is in full-screen design mode, Page Builder displays viewport buttons above the stage to show you the content as the site user will see it on the storefront.
+In full-screen design mode, the viewport buttons are displayed above the Page Builder stage to show you the content as the site user will see it on the storefront.

 ![Viewport buttons]({% link images/images-ee/page-builder-workspace-viewport-buttons.png %}){: .zoom}
 _Viewport buttons_